The Elements that Make Content Buzz-worthy

 As a creative agency, MicroCreatives aspires to help brands to be heard in any way possible.
-And one of the ways we help our clients is thru content marketing.
+And one of the ways we help our clients is through content marketing.
 Publishing blog articles, press releases, and infographics are great ways to get a brand known, especially in building hype.
-These types of contents can also easily fuel social media posts and reach numbers of potential consumers.
+These types of content can also easily fuel social media posts and reach a number of potential consumers.

 But what happens after that?
 Will the content sell?
 Sell, in a way that people are reading, reacting, and benefitting from the message that the content is supposed to convey.

-After a long process of researching, writing, and editing, it is pretty heartbreaking to find that the content doesn’t leave much impression to the readers.
+After a long process of researching, writing, and editing, it is pretty heartbreaking to find that the content doesn’t leave much impression on the readers.

 Hook, as its name suggests, is the technique responsible for catching the readers’ attention.
 A content that has an effective hook sparks interest among the readers and makes them want to see more and to keep on reading.

 The hook is usually found in the first two paragraphs of an article.
 While the headline or title works as the first thing that readers will see and therefore needs to attract attention to provide awareness, the hook in the first part of the content should then build interest to encourage readers to develop desire with what was being presented and to take action.
 The headline usually sets the platform for the hook, then the hook works its magic in keeping the readers hooked up to the end of the article.

 Writing an introduction that will sustain the readers’ attention can be very challenging.
 Here are four ways to ensure the introduction has a great hook:

 Statements like “What makes people unmotivated in a workplace?” or “Does coffee matter?” will create a conflict of thought in the mind of the reader that will make them read throughout the article.
 Asking the right questions in the beginning of the article triggers that feeling of guessing the answer and reading up until the end to know if you got the answer right.
 Getting a good grip on the audience’s attention is the prime goal of in the introduction.